cvmbsOne/VetQualPub/README.md

 ![](./Images/Green_Code_Button.png)

-If you want to configure RStudio to be compatible with git version control and pull, fork code, etc, you can review [this](https://cfss.uchicago.edu/setup/git-with-rstudio/) link for general info on how to integrate Rstudio projects with GitHub repositories (You only need to know how to do the first two steps.
-This website is a good starting point if you want any further information on how to use Git/GitHub/R/Rstudio).
+If you want to configure RStudio to be compatible with git version control and pull, fork code, etc, you can review [this](https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html) link for general info on how to integrate Rstudio projects with GitHub repositories.

 Before you run the code, use the files tab in Rstudio to find the downloaded project's home directory.
 Then click on the file VetCot-R.Rproj.
 If you are unable to find this within Rstudio, open VetCot-R.Rproj from your machine's file explorer.